 Step 1: Understand the fundamental concepts

-In the beginning, you need to understand/refresh the fundamental concepts, e.g. linked lists, string handling, tree parsing, dynamic programming, etc. The following books are great resources:
+The first step is to understand/refresh the fundamental concepts, e.g. linked lists, string handling, tree parsing, dynamic programming, etc.

 - Cracking the Coding Interview: This is a great introductory book